Nemesis533/Local_LLHAMA/README.md

 This is a basic implementation which I plan on expanding over time (when time permits) by adding:
 - Support for remote LLMs (passing commands to an LLM instanced elsewhere on the network)
-- Current WIP: Proper webUI with control (start/stop/etc) for the system
+- Current WIP: Proper webUI with control (start/stop/etc) for the system - restart implemented.
 - Current WIP: Prompt Guard toogle.
 - Perfomance optimizations
 - Support for multiple LLMS (for instance one fine tuned on commands and another for NL responses).